Landlord Tenant Security Deposit Rights in California

-- Furnished Units- If the apartment is furnished, you can ask the tenant for a maximum of three months’ rent as a security deposit.
+- Furnished Units- If the apartment is being rented furnished, a landlord can ask the tenant for a maximum of three months’ rent as a security deposit.

-Are There Specific Rules for Storing a Tenant's Deposit?
+Are There Rules for Storing the Deposit During Tenancy?

 5 Reasons California Landlords Can Keep a Tenant's Security